Florida Asset Protection

 Homestead Protection

-A key feature of the Florida homestead exemption is that a judgment debtor may convert non-exempt assets into homestead at any time without fraudulent transfer liability.
+A judgment debtor may convert non-exempt assets into homestead at any time without fraudulent transfer liability.
 A debtor can purchase and move into an expensive home even after a judgment is entered, and the creditor generally has no recourse.
-Homestead protection requires actual residence in the home; a debtor’s intent to live in a property under construction is not sufficient.
+Homestead protection requires actual residence; intent to live in a property under construction is not sufficient.

-Proceeds from the sale of a homestead remain exempt so long as the debtor intends to reinvest in a new Florida homestead within a reasonable time.
+Proceeds from selling a homestead remain exempt if the debtor intends to reinvest in a new Florida homestead within a reasonable time.
 The homestead exemption extends to non-standard situations involving oversized lots, mobile homes, and jointly owned property.

 Tenancy by the Entirety

-Tenancy by the entirety is a form of joint ownership available only to married couples.
-Assets held as tenants by the entirety are generally immune from collection by a creditor of only one spouse.
+Tenancy by the entirety is a form of joint ownership available only to married couples in Florida.
+Assets held as tenants by the entirety are generally immune from collection when the judgment runs against only one spouse.
 Florida applies entireties protection to both real and personal property, including bank accounts, brokerage accounts, and vehicles.

-Assets held as tenancy by the entirety can be transferred to the non-debtor spouse without fraudulent transfer liability because there can be no fraudulent transfer of an exempt asset.
+Entireties assets can be transferred to the non-debtor spouse without fraudulent transfer liability because exempt assets fall outside the fraudulent transfer statute entirely.

 Life Insurance and Annuity Contracts